virteal/l8/README.md

   l8
      -- step/task creation. "body" can create additional steps/subtasks
-    .step(   body )     -- queue a step on the path to task's completion .task(   body )     -- queue a step that waits on a blocking sub-task .fork(   body )     -- queue a new forked sub-task, forked tasks join .repeat( body )     -- queue a step that repeats a blocking sub-task .spawn(  body )     -- like fork() but next step does not wait for subtask .generator( body )  -- queue a step that spwan a paused subtask
+    .step(   body )     -- queue a step on the path to task's completion .task(   body )     -- queue a step that waits on a blocking subtask .fork(   body )     -- queue a step that starts a forked task, forks "join" .repeat( body )     -- queue a step that repeats a blocking subtask .spawn(  body )     -- like fork() but next step does not wait for subtask .generator( body )  -- queue a step that spwans a task that yields results .defer( body )      -- queue a step that queues a step run when task ends

     -- step walking
-    .proceed( block )   -- walk a step on its path, at most once per step .walk               -- idem but params of block become results of step .continue           -- stop executing current task, reschedule it instead .break              -- "break" for loop steps
+    .proceed( block )   -- walk a step on its path, at most once per step .walk               -- idem but params of block become results of step .continue           -- stop executing current task, reschedule it instead .break              -- "break" for "repeat" steps
     .return( [val] )    -- like "return" in normal flow, skip all queued steps .raise( error )     -- raise an error in task, skip all queued steps .throw( error )     -- alias for raise()